Hey, I have another photo for you from last weekend…

 “Today, I was at the gym working out and my workout partner noticed that my shoulder blades were winging when I was doing push ups.
 Is this a bad thing?
 What are some exercise that I can do to fix this?”

 When you are performing push ups, during the upper body movement the shoulder blades play a role.
 The muscles around the shoulder blade need to turn on, bringing those shoulder blades up against your back and staying there.
 If they are winging, that means they are showing weakness, poor activation and endurance.

 You need to work on these three things: activation, endurance, and strength of your shoulder blade muscle.
 If you don’t, you increase the risk of injury in the muscles of the shoulder joint.
 Here are the three exercises that you can do.

 This is a basic exercise where you set the scapula and activate the muscles around the shoulder blades.

-Stand nice and upright.
-Bring the shoulder blades back and down, hold it for a couple of seconds.
+Stand upright.
+Bring your shoulder blades back and pull down, holding this position for a couple of seconds.
 Relax and then repeat the movement.
-You are looking at tightening the muscles in the shoulder blades and back area.
+You are working towards tightening the muscles in the shoulder blades and back area.

 Set the Scapula

-Perform 1 set of 5 reps with 3-5 seconds hold at the end position.
-In terms of intensity, you want to feel that the muscles are being activated and worked out and you might feel a little bit of tiredness in the muscles.
+Perform 1 set of 5 reps with a 3-5 second hold at the end position.
+In terms of intensity, you want to feel that the muscles are being activated and worked.
+You might feel a little bit of fatigue in the muscles.